Making a Copy of a "My Recipe" Recipe

 - If you are a system or corporate account, there is the option to keep the My Recipes label, which prevents it from being available to its child accounts.
 To have the recipe be available to child accounts, the recipe must be given another label.
 For example, “Entrees Poultry”, “Entrees Vegetarian”, “Sides Vegetables”.
 Recipe boxes can also be created by system and corporate account for their purposes (see Recipe Box Labels for more information.

-- Click Save As button.
-The pop-up window closes, and a new browser tab opens with the slide-out panel of the newly-created recipe for you to modify as needed.
+- Click the Save button.
+The pop-up window closes, and a new browser tab opens with the newly-created recipe for you to modify as needed.
 Rather than repeat the instructions here on modifying a recipe, the same details can be found on the Creating a New Recipe topic (start at step 3 of the Getting Started section).

-Note that for a recipe that has been copied, the copied recipes appear as links above the image of the original recipe.
+Note that for the original recipe that was copied, its copied recipes appear as links in the Related Recipes section below the recipe image.
 Clicking a recipe link opens the recipe in a new browser tab.